-3.10 Given the current low level of interest rates, the Bank of England Base rate is currently 0.1% and has been at 0.75% or below for over 10 years, the impact will be relatively small.
-The budget set for interest receivable in 2021/21 is £10k.
+3.10 Interest rates have started to increase for the first time in over 10 years although the Bank of England Base rate remains very low in historic terms and is still currently only 0.5% and has been at 0.75% or below for over 10 years.
+These small increases are likely to have a small impact on interest receivable within the budget for interest receivable in 2022/23 set at £20k.